harry6drain/Collab_Remote_HW2/README.md

-# Developing an Effective Mission Statement
+# Developing an Effective Mission Statement by Refining it